 Data Science Group

-Course Offerings in the Winter Semester 2023/24
+Course Offerings in the Summer Semester 2025

-- Practicals "Data and Text Analytics (beginners and advanced)": Information about both beginners and advanced practicals our group offers in the winter semester 2023/24 will be presented in a single session online on October 18 at 2:15pm via Webex.
-Please subscribe to this session via Müsli.
-Through the forum in Müsli we will let you know about the link to the online session.
+- Practicals "Data Science and NLP (beginners and advanced)": Information about both beginners and advanced practicals our group offers in the summer semester 2025 will be presented in a single session online on April 16, 2025, at 2:15pm via Webex.
+Please enroll for the practicals via heiCo and Müsli.
+Through the forum in heiCo/Müsli we will let you know about the link to the online session a few days before the session.
 In this session we then present the topics for practicals and how to apply for a practical.
 Please note that we typically get many more applications than practicals we offer.
-In the winter semester, we expect to offer about 6-8 topics and practicals, respectively.
+In the summer semester, we expect to offer about 6-8 topics and practicals, respectively.

 People from the Data Science research group will typically in their offices but can also be contacted via email.
 In some cases, we also do video chats to talk about thesis issues, practicals etc., so don't send us lengthy emails.
 The secretary can be reached via phone Tu-Th 8:30am until 3:30pm and is in her office Th 9-2pm.